Old-Fashioned Hoppin’ John

 Hands-On Time: 45 minutes

 4 cups water, plus more as needed

-1 cup dried field peas or black eyed peas
+1 cup dried field peas, such as Sea Island Red peas or black-eyed peas

 2 teaspoons kosher salt

 1 cup Carolina Gold rice, or other flavorful long-grain rice

 In a large saucepan, combine the water, peas and salt.
 Bring to a rapid simmer over medium-high heat, reduce the heat to medium low, and simmer until the beans are tender, 45 minutes to 2 hours, depending on the freshness of the peas.
 Add additional water to the pot, as needed.
 Remove from the heat and let the peas cool in their cooking liquid.
 Strain the peas, reserving both the peas and their cooking liquid.